katajakasa/utuputki2-client/README.md

 1. Install requirements (see below)
 2. Get API token from Utuputki2 server
-3. Copy config.py-dist to config.py and modify to match your setup
+3. Copy config.py-dist to config.py and modify to match your setup.
+Remember to set correct URL for server, and make sure the access token is set (You can get this via the tools module in Utuputki2 server!).
 4. Start client `python -m utuclient.main`

 ## Requirements